WWitman/zettajs-tutorials/1-hello-world/README.md

 ## Summary

 Congratulations!
 You've configured and run a functioning Zetta server.
-In the next part of the tutorial, we'll wire up a device driver that implements a simple state device (on/off switch) and control the device using the Zetta API.
+In the next tutorial, you'll wire up a device driver that implements a simple state device (on/off switch) and control the device using the Zetta API.